CloudifyImage/cloudifyimage-android-lib/README.md

 # cloudifyimage-android-lib
-This library is for uploading the images from android applications to the CloudfyImage server
+This library is for uploading the images from android applications to the Cloudfy-Image server

 ## How to use
-Add gradle dependancy
+Add gradle dependency

 ```java
 allprojects {